Last Updated on July 21, 2021 by Admin

 Urban and regional planners review site plans submitted by developers.
 Urban and regional planners develop land use plans and programs that help create communities, accommodate population growth and revitalize physical facilities in towns, cities, counties, and metropolitan areas.

-On a daily basis, Urban and Regional Planners supervise or coordinate the work of urban planning technicians or technologists.
+Daily, Urban, and Regional Planners supervise or coordinate the work of urban planning technicians or technologists.
 They design, promote, or administer government plans or policies affecting land use, zoning, public utilities, community facilities, housing, or transportation.

 - What Is Civil Engineering?
 All You Want To Know About Civil Engineering